Trump Administration Moves Ahead on Shrinking Utah Monuments

 Trump cut the size monuments following review of 27 national monuments by then-Interior Secretary Ryan Zinke.
 He recommended shrinking two other monuments as well, but Trump has yet to take action.

 Trump said he scaled back the size of the monuments to reverse misuse of the Antiquities Act by previous Democratic presidents that he said led to oversized monuments that hinder energy development, grazing and other uses.
-The move earned cheers from Republican leaders in Utah including former U.S. Sen. Orrin Hatch.
+The move earned cheers from Republican leaders in Utah including former U.S. Sen. Orrin Hatch and current Gov. Gary Herbert.

-Conservation groups have called Trump's decision the largest elimination of protected land in American history.
-They criticized the Trump administration on Thursday for spending time on management plans they believe will become moot when the court sides with their assertion that Trump misused the Antiquities Act to reverse decisions by previous presidents.
+The Bureau of Land Management posted online the voluminous and detailed management plans for the monuments, which are being sliced into non-contiguous sections rather than one large swath as in the original boundaries.
+The agency also created a “Myth vs Fact” web page about Bears Ears, in which it clarifies that no extraction or commercial logging is allowed within the changed boundaries.

-A federal judge last year rejected the Trump administration's bid to dismiss the lawsuits.
-In a recent court filing, tribal groups said the Bears Ears lands are “a living and vital place where ancestors passed from one world to the next, often leaving their mark in petroglyphs or painted handprints, and where modern day tribal members can still visit them.”
+The agency says it received about 250,500 comments about the plans, most of which were dismissed because they dealt with the size reduction, legality of that move or timing of the planning effort.
+Of the comments, the agency said four included valid protests that led to changes in the final plan.